ultrasunix/optimus/README.md

 The OptimUS library provides functionality to simulate acoustic wave propagation in an unbounded domain with multiple scatterers.
 OptimUS solves the Helmholtz equation in multiple domains with homogeneous material parameters, using a boundary element method (BEM).
 The library targets general acoustical simulation and has functionality for focused ultrasound in biomedical engineering.

+## Cautions:
+- Replace the *method.py* file in the docker image by the *method.py* file in the GitHub version.
+The Docker version *method.py* file is located in ['/usr/local/lib/python3.5/dist-packages/optimus']

 ## Installation